steve-caron-dynatrace/hot2021-k8s-app-teams/Exercise_Instructions/06_Import_Prometheus_Metrics/README.md

-## Exercise #8 Import Prometheus Metrics
+## Exercise #6 Import Prometheus Metrics

 ### Context

-Our Sock Shop, EasyTravel and HipsterShop applications are using supporting technologies, such as Nginx, Redis, RabbitMQ, MySQL and MongoDB, for which you need additional insights in terms of metrics.
+Our Sock Shop, EasyTravel and HipsterShop applications are using 3rd-party technologies, such as Nginx, Redis, RabbitMQ, MySQL and MongoDB, for which you need additional insights in terms of metrics.

 Your researches found that metrics for those technologies, and many more, are available in Prometheus metrics format.
 So that seems a nice solution.
 There's a few drawbacks with that though: